VHDPlus/vhdplus-website/docs/community_motor.md

 ### The "casing"

 Be creative and invent your own casing.
-The easiest way is probably to take some wood plank and mount the motors.
+The easiest way is probably to take [some wood plank*](https://amzn.to/2YWrn26) and mount the motors.
-If you have the same motors as me, take the mount, drill some holes with a cordless screwdriver and a 3mm drill bit and secure it with the M3 screws.
+If you have the [same motors as me*](https://amzn.to/2YZxlPF), take the mount, drill some holes with a [cordless screwdriver*](https://amzn.to/2rV8cth) and a 3mm drill bit and secure it with the M3 screws.
 This is how my solution looks like:

 ![Motor](assets/community/Motor_Mount.jpg)

-The same way you can mount the ultrasonic sensors.
+The same way you can mount the [ultrasonic sensors*](https://amzn.to/2Et1LjK).
 Ideally you have two that look to the sides and one or more that look forward, so they can detect if the robot hit something.
 If you bought a set of 5 sensors with mount, you can arrange them like this:

 ![Ultrasonic](assets/community/US_Mount.jpg)